Return to the office – the IoT as a key piece of the puzzle

 A dedicated workstation for every employee is no longer a realistic expectation.
 It was never really efficient even before the pandemic, but the motivation to change wasn’t there.
 Calculations show that even before the coronavirus, a desk workstation was utilized only about 60 percent of the time due to vacations, illness, and business trips.
 This will significantly increase now.

 New work schemes need to be established that require a different utilization of space.
 IoT applications can help companies and facility managers to automatically analyze space utilization and flexibly adapt it to changing and future needs.
 This type of solution must use open interfaces to render it easily scalable, economical, flexible and, above all, maintenance-free.
-The ideal solution is self-powered sensors and a minimal use of resources thanks to their connection via Wi-Fi access points.
+Self-powered sensors are ideally suited for this.